thkukuk/kubic-control/README.md

 with `kubectl` and `kubeadm` yourself without `kubicctl`.
 Daemonsets not installed via `kubicctl`/`kubicd` have to be updated by the admin themself, they will not be updated by `kubicctl upgrade`.

-There is only one important thing: a grain has to be set on new worker and master nodes: `kubicd=kubic-worker-node` for worker, `kubicd=kubic-master-node` for additional master nodes.
-If nodes gets manual removed, this grain has to be deleted, too.
+There is only one important thing: a grain has to be set on new worker and master nodes:
+- `kubicd=kubic-worker-node` for worker nodes
+- `kubicd=kubic-master-node` for additional master nodes

+If a node
+gets removed manually, this grain has to be deleted, too.